gem/oq-engine/doc/manual/oq-manual.rst

--  ``params``: mandatory; this field is used to define the parameters of the continuous distribution used for modelling the uncertainty in the loss ratios for each limit state for this consequencefunction.
+-  ``params``: mandatory; this field is used to define the parameters of the continuous distribution used for modelling the uncertainty in the loss ratios for each limit state for this *Consequence Function*.
 For a lognormal distrbution, the two parameters required to specify the function are the mean and standard deviation of the consequence ratio.
 These parameters are defined for each limit state using the